An accelerated proximal gradient method for multiobjective optimization: Preliminaries

-Finally, let us recall the merit function~$u_0 \colon \setR^n \to \setR \cup \set*{\infty}$ proposed in~\cite{Tanabe2020}:
+Finally, let us recall the merit function~$u_0 \colon \setR^n \to \setR \cup \setof*{+ \infty}$ proposed in~\cite{Tanabe2023a}:

 which returns zero at optimal solutions and strictly positive values otherwise.
-The following theorem shows that $u_0$ is a merit function in the Pareto sense. \begin{theorem}~\cite[Theorems 3.3 and 3.4]{Tanabe2020} Let~$u_0$ be defined by~\cref{eq: u_0}.
+The following theorem shows that $u_0$ is a merit function in the Pareto sense. \begin{theorem}~\cite[Theorem 3.1]{Tanabe2023a} Let~$u_0$ be defined by~\cref{eq: u_0}.
 Then, we get~$u_0(x) \ge 0$ for all~$x \in \setR^n$.
-Moreover,~$x \in \setR^n$ is weakly Pareto optimal for~\cref{eq: MOP} if and only if~$u_0(x) = 0$. \end{theorem} Note that when~$m = 1$, we have

-where~$F_1^\ast$ is the optimal objective value.
+Moreover,~$x \in \setR^n$ is weakly Pareto optimal for~\cref{eq: MOP} if and only if~$u_0(x) = 0$. \end{theorem} Note that when~$m = 1$, we have~$u_0(x) = F_1(x) - F_1^\ast$, where~$F_1^\ast$ is the optimal objective value.
 This is clearly a merit function for scalar-valued optimization.